HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 Before thinking about how to compress content, it is often wise to reduce the content transmited to begin with.
 One way of achieving this is to use so-called "minimizers", such as <a hreflang="en" href="https://github.com/kangax/html-minifier">HTMLMinifier</a>, <a hreflang="en" href="https://github.com/ben-eb/cssnano">CSSNano</a>, or <a hreflang="en" href="https://github.com/mishoo/UglifyJS2">UglifyJS</a>.

-After having the minimal form of the conten to transmit, the next step is to ensure compression is enabled.
+After having the minimal form of the content to transmit, the next step is to ensure compression is enabled.
 You can verify it is enabled as highlighted in the previous section, and configure your web server if needed.

 When using only Gzip compression (also known as Deflate or Zlib), you can add support for Brotli.
-In comparison to Gzip, Brotli compresses to <a hreflang="en" href="https://quixdb.github.io/squash-benchmark/">smaller files at the same speed</a>, decompresses at the same speed, and is widely supported: <a hreflang="en" href="https://caniuse.com/brotli">can I use Brotli</a>.
+In comparison to Gzip, Brotli compresses to <a hreflang="en" href="https://quixdb.github.io/squash-benchmark/">smaller files at the same speed</a> and decompresses at the same speed.

-{# TODO - the wide support has been mentioned twice already #}

 You can choose a well-tuned compression level.
 What compression level is right for your application might depend on multiple factors, but keep in mind that a more heavily compressed text file does not need more CPU when decoding, so for precompressed assets there's no drawback from the user's perspective to set the compression levels as high as possible.
 For dynamic compression, we have to make sure that the user doesn't have to wait longer for a more heavily compressed file, taking both the time it takes to compress as well as the potentially decreased transmission time into account.
 This difference is borne out when looking at compression level recommendations for both methods.